paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-32a-colorado-river-basin-salinity-control.md

 ### Statutory Notes

 #### References in Text
-The Federal Water Pollution Control Act Amendments of 1972, referred to in subsec. (a)(1), is Pub.
-L. 92–500, Oct.
+The Federal Water Pollution Control Act, referred to in subsec. (a)(1)(A)(i), is act June 30, 1948, ch.
+758, as amended generally by Pub.
+L. 92–500, § 2, Oct.
 18, 1972, 86 Stat.
-816, which is classified principally to chapter 26 (§ 1251 et seq.) of Title 33, Navigation and Navigable Waters.
-For complete classification of this Act to the Code, see Short Title of 1972 Amendment note set out under [section 1251 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1251&num=0&edition=prelim) and Tables.
+816, which is classified generally to chapter 26 (§ 1251 et seq.) of Title 33, Navigation and Navigable Waters.
+For complete classification of this Act to the Code, see Short Title note set out under [section 1251 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1251&num=0&edition=prelim) and Tables.

 [Section 1543(g)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1543/g/2&num=0&edition=prelim), referred to in subsec. (b)(1), was in the original a reference to “[section 205(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section205/b/2&num=0&edition=prelim)”, meaning section 205(b)(2) of title II of Pub.
 L. 93–320.
 Such section 205(b)(2) amended section 403(g) of the Colorado River Basin Project Act by inserting a new cl.
 (2), which is classified to [section 1543(g)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1543/g/2&num=0&edition=prelim).

 [Section 620d(d)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section620d/d/5&num=0&edition=prelim), referred to in subsec. (c), was in the original a reference to “[section 205(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section205/d&num=0&edition=prelim)”, meaning section 205(d) of title II of Pub.
 L. 93–320.
 Such section 205(d) amended section 5(d) of the Colorado River Storage Project Act by inserting a new par.
 (5), which is classified to [section 620d(d)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section620d/d/5&num=0&edition=prelim).

-The Colorado River Storage Project Act, referred to in subsec. (d), is act Apr.
+The Colorado River Storage Project Act, referred to in subsec. (e), is act Apr.
 11, 1956, ch.
 203, 70 Stat.
 105, which is classified generally to chapter 12B (§ 620 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 620 of this title](./chapter-12b-colorado-river-storage-project.md#section-620) and Tables.

 The date of enactment of this paragraph, referred to in subsec. (f)(1), (3), is the date of enactment of Pub.
 L. 110–246, which was approved June 18, 2008.